Boccca2014/CodeGra.de/docs/user/management.rst

 General
 ~~~~~~~~
-In this tab you can edit basic settings, as the assignment name and
+In this tab you can edit basic settings, such as the assignment name and
 deadline, but also some more advanced settings.

 Upload types